The following examples of Sexual Misconduct are intended to guide students with regard to the types of behavior that may fall within this Policy.

 - Conditioning a benefit on submitting to sexual advances

 - Sexual Assault; Domestic or Dating Violence, Stalking; Gender-based Bullying.

 Includes any situation in which there is harassing conduct that is sufficiently severe, pervasive and objectively offensive that it alters the conditions of education or employment, from both a subjective (the Complainant’s) and an objective (reasonable person’s) viewpoint.
 The determination of whether an environment is “hostile” is based on a combination of any of these circumstances:

 - Whether the conduct was humiliating

-- Effect of the conduct on the Alleged Victim’s mental or emotional state
+- Effect of the conduct on the Complainant’s mental or emotional state

 - Whether the conduct was directed at more than one person